ESubrado/EdgeAnalyticsDashboard/README.md

     - **<ins>routes.ts</ins>** (_Used for routing when navigation tab is available._)

 ## Technology Stack and Libraries :robot:
 This project uses the MERN framework stack.
 React for frontend, and Express.js, Node.js and MongoDB on server side.
-This application also a variety of libraries.
-These are the notable ones:
+This application also uses a variety of libraries.\ These are the notable ones:

 ### Server Side
 - **Node.js ts-node** - _Typescript execution and REPL (Read-Eval-Print Loop) for Node.js.
 Handles the run dev command._